About our Credit Union

 A Credit Union is a democratic, cooperative financial institution, founded by its members, governed by its members, and serving its members by providing them with affordable financial services.

-Seven principles are founded in the philosophy of cooperation and its core values of equality, equity and mutual self-help.
+Credit Unions adhere to the seven principles of cooperation and their core values of equality, equity and mutual self-help.
 Throughout the world they promote economic development for all and the brotherhood of man, people working together to achieve a better life for themselves and their community.

-Federal Credit Unions are regulated by the National Credit Union Administration (NCUA), and member deposits are insured up to a maximum of $250,000 by this government agency.
+Federal Credit Unions are regulated by the National Credit Union Administration (NCUA), and member deposits are insured to at least $250,000 by this government agency.

 History of Selfreliance FCU

-May 12, 1951, a group of Ukrainian immigrants was charged with the responsibility of creating a new financial institution to meet the needs of their fellow Ukrainians in Chicago.
+May 12, 1951, a group of Ukrainian immigrants decided to create a new financial institution to meet the needs of their fellow Ukrainians in Chicago.
 These individuals, who had been active participants in the cooperative movement in Ukraine before they emigrated, were pleased to discover that Credit Unions existed in the United States.

-Selfreliance is a democratic financial cooperative, operated by its members for the benefit of the members and the community.
-July 2, 1951 Selfreliance Federal Credit Union received its federal charter and held its foundation meeting.
-Elias Semianczuk was elected President, and Omelan Pleszkewycz became the Credit Union's Treasurer/Manager.
+July 2, 1951 Selfreliance Federal Credit Union received its federal charter and held its first meeting.
+The first Board of Directors included: Anton Artymowycz, Alexander Atanowsky, Bohdan Bilynsky, Joseph Datzko, Gregory Masnyk, Roman Mycyk, Stefan Sambirsky, Elias Semianczuk, Walter Tymciurak, and Elias Wytanowycz.
+Elias Semianczuk was elected Chairman of the Board, and Omelan Pleszkewycz became the Credit Union's Treasurer/Manager.

 Selfreliance Federal Credit Union's first office was located on the second floor of the Ukrainian community building "Besida", at 2408 W. Chicago Ave.
 For the first 2½ years, the members of the Board of Selfreliance, together with the Manager, volunteered as tellers, loan officers, bookkeepers – all in their "spare time" after putting in a full day of work in factories and offices.